Fadcemi/DSA--Data-Analysis-Capstone-Project-2/README.md

 ● I assigned a generic gender status (Undisclosed) to employees that refused to disclose their gender.

-● I removed employees without salary (because it indicates they are no longer with the company), departments that indicated as “NULL”.
-I also removed duplicates from the dataset thus giving us 6 columns 943 rows
+●  Employees without salary (because it indicates they are no longer with the company) and departments that indicated as “NULL” were removed.
+Also removed are duplicates from the dataset thus giving us 6 columns 923 rows

-● I had to get the bonus salary for each employee,so I loaded the bonus details dataset which had 6 columns and 12 rows.
-I unpivoted the rating columns givng me a total of 3 columns and 60 rows after which I then merged both the bonus details and employee details together using department and rating column.
-Leaving us with 7 columns 943 rows.
-(Since I merged already, I disabled the bonus dataset from loading into powerbi)
+● In order to get the bonus salary for each employee, I loaded the bonus mapping dataset which had 6 columns and 12 rows, unpivoted the rating columns giving me a total of 3 columns and 60 rows.
+The bonus details and employee details were merged using department and rating columns.
+Finally those not rated were assigned zero(0), leaving us a cleaned table with 7 columns 923 rows.

 ● I then loaded into powerbi desktop